game-of-nfts/gon-testnets/README.md

 ### Prohibited Behavior

-- Engaging in any behaviour that might be unethical / not in line with the community ethics of the Cosmos Hub, IRISnet, Uptick, Stargaze, Juno.
+- Engaging in any behaviour that might be unethical / not in line with the community ethics of the Cosmos Hub, IRISnet, Stargaze, Juno, Uptick.
 - Any attack against a node that violates the acceptable use policy outlined by that node's cloud service provider.
 Please familiarize yourself with those policies (such as Google's, Amazon's, or Digital Ocean's).
 - Social engineering attacks against organizer-operated nodes.
 This includes but is not limited to phishing, compromising cloud account credentials, malware, and physical security attacks on data centers.
 - Exploiting application-level security vulnerabilities in Cosmos and Tendermint code.